Cray-HPE/docs-csm/operations/iuf/stages/management_nodes_rollout.md

 # management-nodes-rollout

 The `management-nodes-rollout` stage performs a controlled rebuild of the management NCNs in order to reboot them to a new image and configuration.
+A rebuild is a reboot operation that clears the persistent OverlayFS file system on that node.
 IUF will account for the necessary minimum number of critical software instances running on the nodes to ensure the `management-nodes-rollout` stage operates without impacting software availability.

 **`NOTE`** `management-nodes-rollout` currently does not rebuild management NCN storage nodes or `ncn-m001`.
 These nodes must be rebuilt using non-IUF methods described in the appropriate sections of the CSM documentation.